Parshuram Kund

-Parshuram Kund is a Hindu pilgrimage sites situated on the Brahmaputra plateau in the lower reaches of the Lohit River and 21 km north of Tezu in Lohit district of Arunachal Pradesh, India.
-Dedicated to sage Parshuram, the popular site attracts pilgrims from Nepal, from across India,including the nearby states of Manipur and Assam.
+Parshuram Kund is a Hindu pilgrimage site in the Lohit district of Arunachal Pradesh, India.
+It is situated on the Brahmaputra plateau in the lower reaches of the Lohit River and about 48 km from Tezu in Lohit district of Arunachal Pradesh, India.
+Dedicated to the sage Parashurama, the popular site attracts pilgrims from Nepal, from across India,including the nearby states of Manipur and Assam.
 Over 70,000 devotees and sadhus take a holy dip in its water each year on the occasion of Makar Sankranti, in the month of January.

+The Kund originally was established by the pilgrims coming from Assam in the 1970s and was promoted as a tourist place.
+The temple is dedicated to the Lord Parshuram, there is also a shrine dedicated to Devi Renuka.
+Lord Parshuram is the 6th avtar of Sri Maha Vishnu, there is a dashavtar temple dedicated to Sri Maha Vishnu with all the ten distinct avatars of Lord Vishnu.

 Religious importance

 It is a shrine of all-India importance located in the lower reaches of the Lohit River.
 Thousands of pilgrims visit the place in winter every year, especially on the Makar Sankranti day for a holy dip in the sacred kund which is believed to wash away one's sins.
 There is a mythological story behind this beautiful place as told by the local people.
-It is believed that Lord Parashuram the sixth incarnation of Lord Vishnu, on the orders of his father Rishi Jamadagni, beheaded his mother Renuka with his axe.
+It is believed that Parashurama the sixth incarnation of Vishnu, on the orders of his father Rishi Jamadagni, beheaded his mother Renuka with his axe.
 Since he had committed one of the worst crimes of killing one's mother, the axe got stuck to his hand.
 His father pleased with his obedience decided to give him a boon to which he asked for his mother to be restored back to life.
 Even after his mother was brought back to life the axe could not be removed from his hand.
 This was a reminder of the heinous crime he had committed.
 He repented for his crime and on taking the advice of eminent rishis of that time, he arrived at the banks of Lohit River to wash his hands in its pure waters.
 It was a way to cleanse him of all the sins.
-As soon as he dipped his hands into the waters the axe immediately got detached and since then the site where he washed his hands became a place of worship and came to be known by sadhus as Parashuram Kund.
+As soon as he dipped his hands into the waters the axe immediately got detached and since then the site where he washed his hands became a place of worship and came to be known by sadhus as Parshuram Kund.

-Also there are many stories varying from region to region in India that describe the above incident and there are numerous temples dedicated to Lord Parashuram most of which are in Kerala.
-But this place attracts many pilgrims from near and far and quite a few sanyasis reside here and take care of the temple that is dedicated to Lord Parashuram.
+Also there are many stories varying from region to region in India that describe the above incident and there are numerous temples dedicated to Parashurama most of which are in Kerala.
+But this place attracts many pilgrims from near and far and quite a few sanyasis reside here and take care of the temple that is dedicated to Parashurama.